Biography and Pictures

 Ray Solomonoff and the New Probability Enlarged version of Springer Article.

-More recent corrected version coming soon.
+More recent corrected version coming later.

 Some Ray quotes and notes:

-``The goal I set grew out of my early interest in science and mathematics.
+"The goal I set grew out of my early interest in science and mathematics.
 I found that while the discoveries of the past were interesting

 to me, I was even more interested in how people discovered things.